-After a 60-day comment period, the New York State Gaming Commission voted 6-0 to approve rules and regulations for legal sports betting in New York on Monday.
+After a 60-day comment period, the New York State Gaming Commission voted 6-0 to approve rules and regulations for New York sports betting on Monday.
 That is good news for New Yorkers, but not great.
 It authorizes retail sports betting at the state’s four upstate casinos, but mobile is still not a reality in New York.
 New York lawmakers have about a week to try and bring mobile sports betting to the state as well.

 Who Can Offer Sports Betting in New York?